ktaylor63/southeast/site/content/news/reward-offered-for-information-on-the-killing-of-bald-eagle-in-arkansas.md

 ---
-title: $7,500 Reward Offered for Information on the Killing of Bald Eagle in Arkansas
-date: 2015-02-05
-tags:
- - Reward
- - Bald eagle
- - Arkansas
+updated: 'October 20th, 2016'
 ---

-LITTLE ROCK - The U.S. Fish and Wildlife Service and the Arkansas Game and Fish Commission are seeking information on the shooting of a bald eagle that was found on Arkansas Highway 10 in Pulaski County.
+**LITTLE ROCK, AR** - The U.S. Fish and Wildlife Service and the Arkansas Game and Fish Commission are seeking information on the shooting of a bald eagle that was found on Arkansas Highway 10 in Pulaski County.
 The Humane Society of the United States, The Humane Society Wildlife Land Trust, the AGFC and the USFWS are offering a reward of up to $7,500 for information leading to a conviction of the person or persons responsible.

 On Jan.
 31, a bald eagle was found dead in the 36500 block of Highway 10\.
 The eagle had a large caliber bullet entrance and exit wound.
 Evidence recovered at the scene shows that a high caliber rifle was used and a vehicle had stopped on the shoulder of the highway near the eagle.
 Enforcement officers believe it is likely that the shooter was not alone and witnesses may have seen the vehicle stopped on the side of the road.